linode/apl-docs/docs/for-ops/console/settings/dns.md

 The DNS provider used to manage the domain(s).

-The followingDNS providers are supported in APL:
+The following DNS providers are supported:

 - AWS Route53
 - Azure (Public zones)